sabinemm/fabf/README.md

 The forms cannot be submitted without a valid email adress.

-By clicking on the Back to top element it will take you to the top of the page using JQuery smooth scroll script.
+By clicking on the arrow ^ at the bottom of the page it will take you to the top of the page using JQuery smooth scroll script.

 ## Deployment